ZK9XW3/book-exchange/README.md

 - once the containers are up and running install Symfony :
   - access your php-apache container
     - `docker exec -it php-container-id-or-name bash` OR `make php`
-    - `composer create-project symfony/skeleton:"7.1.*" .`
+    - `composer createUser-project symfony/skeleton:"7.1.*" .`
 - If you are building a microservice or console app or API you're good to go.
 - If you need the packages for a webApp :
   - `composer require webapp`